quang-g/buffet_style_investing_agent/phase_1_1/chunking_prompt.md

 2. The full text of a specific year's letter

 Output Requirements:
-- Return ONLY a valid downloadable JSON array of chunk objects file as output
+- Return ONLY a valid downloadable JSON array of chunk objects file as output, DO NOT show the full content in this conversation
 - Each chunk must include ALL required metadata fields per the specification
 - No explanatory text before or after the JSON
 - Ensure the JSON is properly formatted and parseable